 The new design of the PowerTIG units features an improved, seamless pairing of the welder and the water-cooler.
-The new PowerCool series of water coolers are designed to stack under the units, with a matched sheet metal and front and rear fairings.
+The PowerCool 400 water cooler is designed to stack under the welder, with a matched sheet metal.
 These will interlock and provide a slip free connection.
+The cooler is also designed to fasten to the PowerCart 300 welding cart so that the whole assembly locks together for safe traversing of shop floors.
 For cooler connection, stacking of the welder over the cooler and general information on using a water cooler with your unit, see the water cooler manual.
-This unit is designed to stack with the new PowerCool cooler.
-If you have any questions about purchasing the correct cooler and assembly for your welder, contact Everlast.
+If you have any questions about purchasing the correct cooler and cart assembly contact Everlast.